 Below, we offer a visual summary of the defect management workflow.

 Implementing this process gives you a steady, predictable flow from incidents, to problems, to actionable defects.
 Roles and expectations become clearer, leading to higher efficiency across the teams.

-With the process we just described, you can consider the incoming incidents as an event stream, much like sensor readings, page views, and database changes.
+With the defect management process we just described, you can consider the incoming incidents as an event stream, much like sensor readings, page views, and database changes.
 You could store the incidents, or event messages derived from them, in a data lake or other suitable storage.